OriYarden/pytorch_training_optimization_using_tensordict_memory_mapping/multi_gpus_multi_batches_version/README.md

 And ````run_demo.py```` has minor changes; a list of ````torch.utils.data.DataLoader````s, one for each Nvidia GPU, is memory mapped, and the in-parallel enumeration and stacking tools allow us to scale ````tensordict_packages````'s speed advantage linearly with GPUs.

-This provides an avenue through which PyTorch models can be trained on larger datasets while still benefiting from memory mapped tensors, and the simple example I've shown in ````multi_gpus_multi_batches_version```` offers directions for which AI Python engineers can uncover new and better ways to innovate PyTorch model training via ````TensorDict.MemoryMappedTensor````s--maxing out Nvidia GPUs' resources to gain the speed advantage scaled at larger datasets.
+This provides an avenue through which PyTorch models can be trained on larger datasets while still benefiting from memory mapped tensors, and the simple example I've shown in ````multi_gpus_multi_batches_version```` offers directions for which AI Python engineers can uncover new and better ways to innovate PyTorch model training like we did here with ````TensorDict.MemoryMappedTensor````s--maxing out Nvidia GPUs' resources to gain the speed advantage scaled at larger datasets.

 We should strive to make use of all of the Nvidia GPUs' resources available to us.